psexton/semvername/README.md

 The syntax for a semvername is very simple.
 A valid SemVerName has the form:

-NAME-SEMVER
+`NAME-SEMVER`

+### 2.0.0

+* `NAME` consists of lowercase characters, hyphens, and underscores.
+It cannot be empty or begin with a hyphen or underscore.
+* `SEMVER` is a string that conforms to version 2.0.0 of SemVer.

+### 1.0.0

-where SEMVER is a valid Semantic Version, and NAME consists of alphanumeric characters, hyphens, and underscores.
+* `NAME` consists of alphanumeric characters, hyphens, and underscores.

-Version 1.0.0 of SemVerName uses version 1.0.0 of SemVer.
+* `SEMVER` is a string that conforms to version 1.0.0 of SemVer.
-Version 2.0.0 of SemVerName uses version 2.0.0 of SemVer.

 (Yes, the SemVerName format is semantically versioned, just like the SemVer format is.)